ankit7241/paysal/README.md

 # 🧠 Knowledge Primer

+- [Mode](https://docs.mode.network/) is an Ethereum layer-2 blockchain designed for hyper-growth.
+Our smart contract is deployed on Mode.
 - [BananaWallet SDK](https://banana-wallet-docs.rizelabs.io/) is a smart contract wallet infrastructure for key management and 2FA solutions.

 # 💻 Tech Stack